 It was the failure to recognise and accommodate this change that resulted in World War I. According to Steiner, the remedy for this historical problem lies in autonomous economic governance on a consciously co-ordinated – i.e. 'associative' – basis.
 This does not require a political programme of any kind, but a more nuanced and precise understanding of actual economic phenomena themselves.
 For Steiner, insofar as economics has its roots in 19th century emulation of the 'hard' sciences, it cannot be called a true science.
 For that, an entirely new approach is needed, embracing inter alia methodology, history, sociology, accounting and the insight that money is an articulated not a monolithic phenomenon.
 Above all, Steiner emphasises the need for human beings to be placed at the centre of economic processes and to draw their understanding of economic life from the experience of their own conduct, rather than the theoretical world of the abstract observer.

-The term 'associative economics' describes this way of understanding modern economic life.
+The term 'associative economics' describes just such a way of understanding modern economic life.
 Pointing to the next step after market economics, it describes the landscape that comes into being as and when humanity, individually and collectively, moves towards association.
 This it can only do, however, when economic life is grasped as a whole, not from the point of view of one person only, and when the way we do business and manage the economic aspect of our institutions matches the exigencies and inherent dynamics of a single global economy.